Concerned about the presence of sediments or metal shavings in the domestic water supply? Or is the supply system prone to chemical contamination?

 Water Filter FAQs

-What is the difference between chemical filtration and the water filtration process used in activated carbon filters?
+What is the difference between chemical and water filtration processes used in activated carbon filters?

 Chemical filtration removes contaminants through ion exchange, where filter media chemically interacts with contaminants to trap them.
 Activated carbon filters use physical absorption, where contaminants are trapped in the porous physical structure of the carbon material.